-- The Fund’s first approach is at the company level.
-We seek to find quality, growing companies whose stocks are trading notably below what we consider fair value.
+- While the economic forces listed above are clearly important factors, the Fund’s first approach is at the company level.
+We seek to find quality, growing companies whose stocks are trading below what we consider their intrinsic value.
 Often, this is due to short-term negative factors.
-If this is the case, the Fund may choose to become a larger owner of a company if the management teams feels any negative factors are about to dissipate.
+If this is the case, the Fund may choose to become a larger owner of a company if the management teams feels any negative factors are about to dissipate

 - We continue to search for and make investments one company at a time, to benefit shareholders over the long term.

 Top 10 holdings (%) as of 03/31/2015: American International Group Inc. 5.5, Time Warner Cable, Inc. 5.4, Citigroup, Inc. 4.8, Capital One Financial Corp.
 4.7, Teva Pharmaceutical Industries Ltd. 4.4, Western Digital Corp.
 4.2, MetLife Inc. 3.5, Philip Morris International, Inc. 3.5, Magna International, Inc. 3.1 and Reinsurance Group of America, Inc. 3.1.

 The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2015.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.